lalapro/GGUncle/README.md

 `Fix` -> On Mac, cmd + space and type in simulator, it should show up with the app loaded

 ## Android
-1. start up simulator (I used genymotion)
+1. start up your choice of simulator (I used genymotion)
-When simulator is up, type the following in the terminal:
+2. When simulator is up, type the following in the terminal:
 `npm run android`

-* Simulator must be loaded before running the command, app should load straight into simulator
+* Simulator **must(!)** be loaded before running the command, application should load straight into open simulator

 ## Troubleshooting (Android)